 Keep the hot tub on through all seasons

-Many people wonder if they should turn their hot tub off and on throughout the year or leave it on all the time, depending on their usage and needs.
-While this may seem intuitive, it is not such a great idea unless you will not use it for a while.
+Many people wonder if they should turn their hot tubs off and on throughout the year or leave them on all the time, depending on their usage and needs.
+While this may seem intuitive, it is not such a great idea unless they will not use it for a while.

 Keeping your hot tub on at all times ensures the most efficient use of energy for heating and keeps it cleaner.
-Hot tubs have very good insulation on the inside around the tub shell, so that, coupled with a good cover, helps retain a great deal of heat
+Hot tubs have very good insulation around the tub shell, which, coupled with a good cover, helps retain great heat.

 The circulation of water from the hoses and occasionally the jets keeps the heated water much fresher between uses.
-It can keep things like algae or bacteria from clinging to the tub’s shell as well.
+It can also prevent algae or bacteria from clinging to the tub’s shell.

 Summary